SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 ..
 TODO: It may be worth describing the differences between ``lazy`` and autoclousures.

-Even though the last element of the ``customersInLine`` array is removed as part of the closure, the operation isn't carried out until the closure is called later on.
+Even though the first element of the ``customersInLine`` array is removed as part of the closure, the operation isn't carried out until the closure is called later on.
 If the closure is never called,